cmpilato/thotkeeper/README.md

   * [ThotKeeper](https://github.com/cmpilato/thotkeeper/releases) —
     This one's obvious, right?
   * [Python](http://www.python.org/) — the Python programming language
-    (version 3.4 or greater)
   * [wxPython](http://www.wxpython.org/) — Python interfaces to the
-    wxWidgets cross-platform GUI library (version 4.0.0 or greater, and compiled for Python 3)
+    wxWidgets cross-platform GUI library
   * [Requests](https://requests.readthedocs.io/en/master/) — Python HTTP
-    library (required only for ThotKeeper check for updates feature)
+    library

+See the `INSTALL` file in the root of your ThotKeeper package for details about which specific versions of the various dependencies are required and/or supported.

 ## History ##